-Deerfield’s dorm room visitation policy acknowledges some students—regardless of gender identity or sexual orientation—are engaged in relationships that are more than simple friendships.
-The closeness of our community and our current gender-binary housing system require a degree of trust in students.
+Deerfield’s dorm room Visitation Policy acknowledges some students—regardless of their gender identity or sexual orientation—are engaged in relationships that are more than simple friendships.
+The closeness of our community and our current gender-binary housing system require a degree of trust.

 The following rules are guided first and foremost out of concern for student safety:

-- Visitation privileges are granted at the sole discretion of the on-duty faculty member and may be subject to assessments of dormitory citizenship, room cleanliness, and other factors.
+- Visitation privileges are granted at the sole discretion of the on-duty faculty member and may be subject to assessments of community citizenship, room cleanliness, and other factors.

-- Study Visitation, available only to juniors and seniors during study hours after October 1, must adhere to study hall guidelines.
+- Study Visitation, available only to juniors and seniors during study hours must adhere to study hall guidelines.
 During Study Visitation, doors are to be kept wide open, and overhead lights are to remain on.

 - For juniors and seniors, the door must be open as wide as a shoe (sole down), and a light source (not a computer display) must be on.

 - Visiting students and their hosts must check-in and check-out, in person, with the on-duty faculty member in the dorm.